gloubi-boulga-team/gbg-cake/README.md

 This Wordpress plugin allows WP developers to use [CakePHP](https://cakephp.org) framework functionalities such as [ORM (↗)](https://book.cakephp.org/5/en/orm.html), [Cache (↗)](https://book.cakephp.org/5/en/core-libraries/caching.html), [Log (↗)](https://book.cakephp.org/5/en/core-libraries/logging.html).

 This plugin is NOT part of CakePHP development framework and NOT managed by CakePHP developers.
-If you want to know more about CakePHP, follow this link https://book.cakephp.org/5/en/orm.html.

 ---